 Interviewer: On the point of ESG and the SDGs, what is our strategy in response to those?
 What are we engaged in currently?

 Kawada: We have positioned our three-year business plan Value Transformation 2023 and our Sustainability Action Plan as the two pillars of our management strategy and will contribute to achieving the SDGs through their implementation.
 The Sustainability Action Plan consists of five themes and 18 materialities (important issues): "contribute to a smart society," "maintain and improve the quality of products and services," "enhance operational framework," "respect human dignity," and "contribute to the environment through business.”

 Interviewer: How are we measuring our success on these points?

-Kawada: For each we set KPIs that are measured over a Two-year period.
+Kawada: For each we set KPIs that are measured over a three-year period.
 The KPIs and our progress are disclosed on the Daifuku website.

 Interviewer: Can you introduce specific initiatives that we are involved in?

 Kawada: Well, for the "contribute to a smart society" theme there is a materiality of "cater to customer needs through smart logistics," which is a goal directly related to our business.
 As the global trend toward automation and complex logistics accelerates, we expect to see more and more investment to solve labor shortages and improve productivity.
 We are further increasing the value we provide to stakeholders through the development of new, cutting-edge material handling technologies.